woman shopping on her laptop

 Black Friday is the perfect time for fraudsters to prey on those trying to bag a bargain.

-There’s no shortage of ways that scammers can trick you into parting with your information or hard-earned money.
-But although scams change, the things you can do to protect yourself don’t.
+There’s no shortage of ways scammers can trick you into parting with your personal information or hard-earned cash.
+But while scams evolve, the steps you can take to protect yourself stay the same.

-Let’s look at what to watch out for and how you can avoid falling victim.
+Let’s explore what to watch out for and how to shop safely.

 Social media scams are more common than ever